legendarycode3/mastering-javaScript-course/README.md

 	    this.generationYear = generationYear;  //object instance created for "generationYear" </br>
 	} </br>
 	NOTE:  Notice the use of this to assign to assign vakues to the object’s properties  based on the values passed to the function. </br>
+	Now you can create an object to be able to call it. </br>

 	✔️ 2 more built-in objects (json, local storage) - objects provided by javascript. <br/>